Updated: Jul 29

 It's important to create a space in your home that is exclusively yours.
 Yoga is a meditative, contemplative, and introspective practice; it is also a lifelong journey, if you want it to be.
 The Yoga Sutras tell us that consistent practice over time will bring results.
 And the more enthusiastic you are, the better!

 The more often you get on the mat, the more you want to get on your mat.
 But until then (and afterwards, too, sometimes), it helps to define a measurable goal.
 If you desire a practice with longevity, a constant companion and resource throughout your entire life, simple and easily achievable goals are a must.
 Depending on your starting point, I don’t recommend challenging yourself to 75 minutes of Power Yoga five days a week.
 This is a set-up for disappointment and sets an uninspiring tone.
 Establish a friendly relationship with your practice that puts competition aside and prioritizes enjoyment.
 No expectations.
 You will come to love and honour this sacred space.

-Set Achievable and Measurable Goals
+2. Set Measurable, Achievable Goals

 Let’s say you decide to spend five minutes a day journalling, reading an uplifting book, doing some yoga postures and deep breathing, meditating, or simply being still.
 Having a space dedicated to this purpose will reinforce the habit.
 You don't need a lot of room—a corner in a spare room or in your bedroom will do—but ideally it's somewhere that you can enjoy time uninterrupted.

 I use a small table for incense, a candle, some pictures, and plants for decor.
 These things create a vibe entices me to enter.
 It’s my favourite spot in my home.
 You might keep a journal or notebook here, a devotional image, motivational sayings, sacred texts, or inspirational writings—it’s yours to decorate however you like!